Key takeaways

 1. Financial planning and forecasting

-A pro forma template can give you a clear idea of your company's financial health and a possible future outlook.
-It can give you a sense of whether your business is on track to meet its financial goals and help you identify potential problems that may arise down the road.
+Pro forma statements offer a window into your company’s potential future.
+By mapping projections against your current numbers, it can give you a sense of whether your business is on track to meet its financial goals and help you identify potential problems.

 This analysis can help you make informed decisions about investments, marketing strategies, pricing tiers, and other aspects of your business plan.